A Legacy of Love

 These plans can be excellent choices for charitable gifting because they may be otherwise taxed more heavily than other assets-sometimes greater than 50 percent.
 Because the laws are subject to change, you should always consult your attorney or tax planner for advice on this or any other matter.
 However, by making HSPC the beneficiary, the full value of the account will pass to HSPC to be used to benefit the animals.

 You can give your personal residence to HSPC while specifying that you (and/or another person) be permitted to continue using the property for life.
 This can result in a sizable tax deduction, depending upon the age(s) of the person(s) in question.

 Charitable Gift Annuities

 Provides numerous tax benefits to you, and you are guaranteed an income for the rest of your life.

-These are just some of the options of planned giving.
+These are just some of the options for planned giving.
 Before deciding on what type of gift you might make to HSPC, please consult with your attorney.
 Tax laws change and an independent estate planning professional should always review your individual situation.

 Shelter and Business Office Address